IT Consulting

 • BDO will support you through a readiness assessment that is crucial, guiding entities in tailoring action plans for compliance.

-• While a readiness assessment is crucial, we support you implement a robust framework that addresses any potentially identified gaps.
+• While a readiness assessment is crucial, we support you by implementing a robust framework that addresses any potentially identified gaps

 PSD2: Payment Services Directive